jeremybower/workspace/README.md

 ## Features

 - Supports any text-based format (Dockerfile, etc.)
-- Available for Linux, macOS and Windows
+- Available for Linux and macOS
 - Lightweight and efficient
 - Customizable with one or more config files
 - Include multiple template files with glob filepaths